smoeding/puppet-sendmail/README.md

 ### All my users are managed using LDAP

-The Sendmail module supports fairly complex setups using building blocks.
-Here is an LDAP example setup that is used in a production environment:
+A complex configuration like this is supported by using the provided defined types as building blocks.
+The following example configuration reflects a setup that is actually in use:

 ```puppet
 sendmail::mc::define { 'confLDAP_CLUSTER':